veikman/dmote-keycap/doc/print.md

 Consider the main alternative for FDM: Printing each key upside down.
 This will often give you a cleaner stem and skirt, but if the face of the key is not even (i.e. `bowl-radii` is not `nil`), cleaning up the print will be more difficult.
-In particular, even with fairly dense supports added by a slicer, you will probably find tiny cavities behind the face, to such a depth that a really good surface finish is hard to achieve even with a suitable rotary tool.
+In particular, even with fairly dense supports added by a slicer, you will probably find cavities behind the face to such a depth that a really good surface finish is hard to achieve.
 Still, if you intend to paint your prints anyway, or if you have a dual-head printer with a soluble support material, printing upside down may ultimately be a better option.

 For SLA printing, try rotating the cap and adding supports in your slicer to drain excess resin away from the tip of the stem on the cap.